Prevention Of Oral Diseases Question And Answers

 • Rehabilitation

-• It is defined as the combined and coordinated use of medical, social, educational, and vocational measures for training & retraining the individual to the highest possible level of functional ability
+• Tertiary prevention of oral disease is defined as the combined and coordinated use of medical, social, educational, and vocational measures for training and retraining the individual to the highest possible level of functional ability

-prevention of oral disease Services provided by an individual:
+Prevention of oral disease Services provided by an individual:

 Use of dental services